 In addition to the recent announcement of the integration of Microsoft’s Azure Data Lake Store (ADLS) with Qubole Data Service (QDS), Qubole now offers interactive querying capability on ADLS with Presto.
-This is a major benefit for business that want to do interactive queries against large data sets using the same Hive metastore leveraged by ETL process on Hive and data science use cases on Spark.
+This is a major benefit for businesses that want to do interactive queries against large data sets using the same Hive metastore leveraged by the ETL process on Hive and data science use cases on Spark.

 ADLS is an enterprise-grade hyper-scale repository for big data workloads.
 It enables you to capture and process data of any size, type, and ingestion speed in one single place.
-ADLS implements the open source Apache® Hadoop Distributed File System (HDFS) compatible interface.
+ADLS implements the open-source Apache® Hadoop Distributed File System (HDFS) compatible interface.
 With its HDFS support, you can easily migrate your existing Hadoop and Spark datasets to the cloud without recreating your HDFS directory structure.

 Analysts with existing skills can connect their preferred BI applications (e.g. Power BI, Tableau, Looker, Qlik, etc…) to the Qubole-managed Presto cluster via a common ODBC/JDBC driver.
 This makes adoption easy and maintains productivity.

 ADLS is storage optimized for big data workloads of all kinds – batch, interactive and streaming, and all types, both structured and unstructured.
 On the other hand, Azure Blob Store is a general-purpose object store that works well for a variety of use cases and is not specially tuned for read/write accesses of big data workloads.
 With ADLS there are no limits on the amount of data you can store and it is optimized for high-throughput and Input/Output Operations Per Second (IOPS).
 ADLS also enforces HTTPS protocol for data transfer to and from the store, thereby enforcing better security.